10 shows that champion female empowerment in London

 Sunday Encounters: Patti LuPone in Conversation with Edward Seckerson

-What better timing for West End and Broadway legend Patti LuPone to discuss her theatre career than on the weekend of International Women’s Day?
-At this one-off event, you’ll be able to hear the Broadway powerhouse discuss her life and career within the theatre, who made her professional debut over 40 years ago.
-Set to discuss her roles in Evita, Les Miserables and her current role as Joanne in Company for which she has received an Olivier Award nomination, this is set to be an event celebrating women in the theatre.
+In 2019, West End and Broadway legend Patti LuPone discussed her theatre career at Theatre Royal Haymarket.
+At this one-off event, the Broadway powerhouse discussed her life and career within the theatre, who made her professional debut over 40 years ago.
+She chatted about her roles in Evita, Les Miserables and her role as Joanne in Company.